Apple Crumble Sheet Bars

 Apple crumble bars baked on a sheet, ideal for easy sharing and packed with warm cinnamon flavor.

-Preparation Time
+Prep Time

 Overall Time

-Output: 8 Serves (8 individual bars)
+Recipe Output: 8 Number of Portions (8 individual bars)

 → Main Ingredients